colindoyle0000/colindoyle-website/content/torts2025/syllabus/technology.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 40
 ---
-## No Laptops or Electronics in Class

-This class has a no laptops or electronics policy.

-Students are expected to take notes by hand.
-A student may take notes using an electronic tablet and stylus provided that the student uses the tablet as they would use a physical notebook and does not use other features of the device during class.

-Two students in the class will be designated notetakers.
-These students are allowed to use their laptops exclusively for taking notes.
-After each class, the designated notetakers’ notes will posted on the class website for other students to use as a reference.

-Cellphones should not be used during class.
-If life circumstances require you to take a phone call or send a text message, quietly step out of class to do so.

 ## Class Recordings
 The Instructional Technology Department will post video recordings of class on [brightspace](https://brightspace.lmu.edu/d2l/home/263272) as soon as the video files have been received and processed.